Language and Literacy

-No. But informational interviews to learn more about the programs and how they might fit with your professional goals are encouraged.
+No. But informational interviews can be helpful.
 To schedule an interview with a faculty member, email the Office of Graduate Admissions at email@example.com.

 Do I need prior experience to qualify for admission to these programs?

-- MS Language and Literacy Studies Program: No. This program does not require any prior experience, but you will need to have completed a bachelor's degree with an arts and sciences or education focus, and have a demonstrated interest in literacy education.
+- Language and Literacy Studies Program: No. This program does not require teaching experience, but students need to have completed a bachelor's degree with an arts and sciences or education focus, and demonstrate a focused interest in literacy education.

 Will I be able to use my current job as a placement opportunity?

 Most Teacher of Reading students complete the reading specialist practicum in their current school, collaborating with the school's reading specialist.
 Faculty can offer guidance about other placements that accompany Language and Literacy courses.